elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

 ## Doctests

 We recommend that developers include examples in their documentation, often under their own `## Examples` heading.
 To ensure examples do not get out of date, Elixir's test framework (ExUnit) provides a feature called doctests that allows developers to test the examples in their documentation.
 Doctests work by parsing out code samples starting with `iex>` from the documentation.
-You can read more about it at `ExUnit.DocTest`.
+You can read more about it in the documentation for `ExUnit.DocTest`.

-Notice doctests have limitations.
+Note that doctests have limitations.
 When you cannot doctest a function, because it relies on state or side-effects, we recommend developers include examples directly without the `iex>` prompt.

-## Documentation != Comments
+## Documentation is not Comments

 Elixir treats documentation and code comments as different concepts.
 Documentation is for users of your Application Programming Interface (API), be it your co-worker or your future self.
 Modules and functions must always be documented if they are part of your API.

 Code comments are for developers reading the code.
-They are useful to mark improvements, leave notes for developers reading the code (for example, you decided not to call a function due to a bug in a library) and so forth.
+They are useful to mark improvements, leave notes for developers reading the code (for example, you decided not to call a function due to a bug in a library), and so on.

 In other words: documentation is required, code comments are optional.

 ## Hiding Internal Modules and Functions

-Besides the modules and functions libraries provide as part of their public interface, libraries may also implement important functionality that is not part of their API.
+Besides the modules and functions that libraries provide as part of their public interface, libraries may also implement important functionality that is not part of their API.
 While these modules and functions can be accessed, they are meant to be internal to the library and thus should not have documentation for end users.

 Luckily, Elixir allows developers to hide modules and functions from the documentation.
 For example, one common practice for documenting internal behaviour is to set the `@moduledoc` attribute to `false` while documenting each function: